This article has been updated as of June 2019

 But why?
 What was it that made this new design convert so much better, even though the text content and the offer were exactly the same?

 Here are some thoughts on why it converts so much better:

-- Content prominence – In the old design, the most prominent element (and therefore the first thing people saw) was the large Campaign Monitor logo.
+In the old design, the most prominent element (and, therefore, the first thing people saw) was the large Campaign Monitor logo.
 In this new design, the blog title is the most prominent element, drawing people into reading the post summary and increasing their desire to click through to the blog to read the full article.

-- Better design elements – The typography and layout were dated and tired in the old layout.
-This fact didn’t instil much trust in the reader and likely had a negative effect on their perception of the blog post’s quality.
-The new design features modern imagery and typography and increases people’s motivation to click-through by subtly reassuring them the post will be high-quality and worth their time reading.
+The typography and layout were dated and tired in the old layout.
+This fact didn’t instill much trust in the reader and likely had a negative effect on their perception of the blog post’s quality.
+The new design features modern imagery and typography and increases people’s motivation to click through by subtly reassuring them the post will be high quality and worth their time reading.